Cold War Chess

 On May 16th, 1956, the newly constituted Republic of Egypt under the rule of Gamal Abdel Nasser recognized the communist People’s Republic of China.

 Egypt had broken from British rule in 1952 with the Free Officers Movement and their coup which ended the Egyptian monarchy.
 The influence of the military, and particularly Nasser, shifted to more involvement in the political.
 Nasser and the other officers ruled through a Revolutionary Command Council and, over the next few years, eliminated political opposition.
-Nasser became chairman of he Revolutionary Command Council and by 1954 was largely himself ruled Egypt.
+Nasser became chairman of the Revolutionary Command Council and by 1954 was largely himself ruling Egypt.

 In the run up to the 1952 coup, Nasser had cultivated contacts with the CIA.
 His purpose was to provide a counter balance to the British, should they attempt to oppose the Free Officers in their takeover.
 The U.S. came to see Nasser as an improvement over the deposed King Farouk and looked to his support in the fight against communism.
 Nasser himself promoted pan-Arab nationalism which concerned itself largely with the perceived threat from the newly-formed State of Israel.
 Nasser also became a leader of the newly-independent third world countries, helping create the policy of “neutralism,” having the rising powers of the third world remain unaligned in the Cold War.